bytedeveloperr/nodejs-customized-template/README.md

 # nodejs-customized-template

-This is a simple template built on top of fastify.
+This is a simple template built on top of fastify to help build Node.js Apps very quickly.
+This project is:

+- Based on Node.js v15 and above only.
+- MVC based solution
+- Built on fastify
+- very configurable

+## Folder Structure

+.
+|-- app
+|-- config
+|-- core
+|-- database
+|-- lib
+|-- index.js
+|-- package.json
+|-- README.md
+|-- .gitignore